voxpupuli/puppet-consul/README.markdown

 ##Limitations

-This module requires upstart to manage the service.
-Patches welcome! (with tests)

-Also it depends on the JSON gem, or a modern ruby.
+Depends on the JSON gem, or a modern ruby.

 ##Development
 Open an [issue](https://github.com/solarkennedy/puppet-consul/issues) or